scicloj/clojure-data-scrapbook/projects/london-clojurians-dec-2023-talk/src/notebooks/timspart.md

 ::: {.fragment}
 ::: {.callout-tip appearance="simple"}
-SciCloj was born of a simple vision:
-Small groups working on problems together.
+scicloj was born of a simple vision: small groups working on problems together

-Coordinating, collaborating, solving, and writing.
+thinking, collaborating, solving, and writing
 :::
 :::

 ::: {.fragment}
 ::: {.callout-note appearance="simple"}
-We'd love you to join us in search of answers.
+we'd love you to join us in search of answers

 https://scicloj.github.io/

-Consider joining a study group, working group, or suggest a new group.
+consider joining a study group, working group, or suggest a new group

-Your community needs you!
+your community needs you!
 :::
 :::